 If you do decide you love St Maarten enough to stay, a possible accommodation is a St. Maarten timeshare.
 There are tons available to buy or rent via private owners.
 Also, if you buy one you’ll be able to visit every year for less than the cost of a hotel stay!

 And if you don’t decide to stay in St Maarten, there is no shame in going home!
 At least you have tried something new and I guarantee you will walk away feeling you have experienced something unique!

 About St Maarten

-The 87-square-kilometre (34 sq mi) island is divided between France (53 km2, 20 sq mi) and the Kingdom of the Netherlands (34 km2, 13 sq mi).
+The 87-square-kilometer (34 sq mi) island is divided between France (53 km2 / 20 sq mi) and the Kingdom of the Netherlands (34 km2 / 13 sq mi).
 The Dutch side is called Sint Maarten, the French side Saint Martin.

-The island has a tropical monsoon climate with a dry season from January to April and a rainy season from August to December.
+St. Maarten island has a tropical monsoon climate with a dry season from January to April and a rainy season from August to December.

 St. Maarten’s Dutch side is known for its festive nightlife, beaches, jewelry and casinos.
-The island’s French side is known for its nude beaches, clothes, shopping (including outdoor markets), and French and Indian Caribbean cuisine.
+The island’s French side is known for its nude beaches, shopping (including outdoor markets), and French and Indian Caribbean cuisine.

 The official languages are French for Saint-Martin and both Dutch and English for Sint Maarten.